 From a geographical point of view, with the exception of the Sogefi Group, business is conducted almost exclusively in Italy.

-Income statement and balance sheet information by business segment is provided in the Report on Operations, whereas details of revenues by geographical area (secondary sector) can be found in Note 12.
+Income statement and balance sheet information by business segment (primary sector) is provided on the next two pages, whereas details of revenues by geographical area (secondary sector) can be found in Note 12 "Revenues".